govuk-one-login/mobile-android-authentication/README.md

 }
 ```

-2. For local development, ensure you have a `github.properties` in the project's root which includes your username and an access token
+2. For local development, ensure you have a `github.properties` in the project's root which includes your username and an access token. **Do not commit this file to Version Control!**
 3. Add `implementation("uk.gov.android:authentication:_")` for latest version.
 Check packages for version information

 ## Package description